 Age-appropriate Options

 - 2-3 years: Ride-on toys, art supplies, pretend play sets.
+These choices encourage creativity and social play.

 Choking Hazards